Changing the world is delicious

 Most of the climate impact of Pulled Oats® is generated in agriculture and the processing of ingredients and final products.
 Packaging and transportation play a smaller role.
 From a consumer’s perspective, this means that unnecessary emissions due to food waste can easily be more significant than emissions from e.g. packaging, as packaging only accounts for a relatively small share of the total climate impact.
 The distribution of the climate impact in different stages of the product’s life cycle is shown in the figure on the right.

 44% of the climate impact comes from the processing of the raw materials and producing our products at the factory in Järvenpää, Finland.
 We treat our ingredients with the most respect by processing them as little as possible – the production process of Pulled Oats® is actually similar to a very controlled way of making bread.
+We use steam and 100% renewable wind power as the energy source at our Gold&Green factory in Järvenpää.

 6% of the climate impact comes from packaging materials such as plastic bags and cardboard boxes.
 The priority in our packaging is always to make sure the food is protected and safe.
 Since most of the climate impact is generated in primary production, we focus on creating packaging solutions that reduce food waste and the total environmental impact of a product.
 In addition, we’re always on the lookout for more environmentally friendly packaging materials and new ways of using them.
 Our ambition is that all our packaging will be recyclable and made from renewable or recycled materials by 2030.
 Our main focus is to develop fully recyclable packaging by 2025.